Chart Color Schemes

 Housing

-Beulah Park is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Beulah Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Beulah Park, as evaluated at the latest Census held on 9 August 2016, comprised 74.5% houses and 25.5% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-This compares to Adelaide metropolitan area's dwelling structure of 67.0% houses and 33.0% other dwellings at the same Census date.
-Home ownership in Beulah Park stood at 32.5%, with mortgaged dwellings at 35.2% and rented dwellings at 32.3%.
-The median monthly mortgage repayment in Beulah Park was $2,301 as of August 2016, higher than the Adelaide metro average of $2,300.
-Median weekly rent in Beulah Park was recorded at $390, compared to Adelaide metro's $360 during the same period.
-Nationally, Beulah Park's median monthly mortgage repayments were significantly higher than the Australian average of $1,863 reported in August 2016, while median weekly rents exceeded the national figure of $375 at that time.
+Beulah Park's dwelling structures, as per the latest Census, consisted of 74.5% houses and 25.5% other dwellings.
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Beulah Park was 32.5%, with mortgaged dwellings at 35.2% and rented dwellings at 32.3%.
+The median monthly mortgage repayment in the area was $2,301, higher than Adelaide metro's average of $1,562.
+Median weekly rent in Beulah Park was recorded at $390, compared to Adelaide metro's $320.
+Nationally, Beulah Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing